 Remove all sticker labels and sand the exterior surfaces of your containers, so that paint will hold much better later.
 (If you plan to use these Halloween bottles to store spices and other food ingredients, make sure to clean them thoroughly at this point.)

 Now you can proceed to add your designs with a hot glue gun.
 You can do this directly to the bottles, but you can also use tracing and transfer paper if you wish to replicate your designs in the future.

 When applying hot glue, let the little glue strings stay on the bottles.
 Don’t remove them as they add to the character of your potion bottles.

 Once your designs have dried, you can then paint the bottles starting with black.
 (Remember that if you are going to use this to store food ingredients you should be careful not to get any paint inside.)

-Let paint dry.
-Then using a foam brush, dab on dark brown, then rust and lastly a pale orange-yellow.
+Let the paint dry.
+Then using a foam brush, dab on dark brown, then rust, and lastly a pale orange-yellow.
 Water down these paints so as not to leave any sponge or brush marks on your bottles.

-Do NOT apply these lighter colours on the crevices and immediate surroundings of your design.
-When done, you can let them dry a bit and then fine tune the crevices with black paint if needed.
-The light colours on the hot glue and the dark crevices will emphasize your design.
+Do NOT apply these lighter colors on the crevices and immediate surroundings of your design.
+When done, you can let them dry a bit and then fine-tune the crevices with black paint if needed.
+The light colors on the hot glue and the dark crevices will emphasize your design.

-Protect your bottles with clear matte coat if you plant to use them for a long period, or again for next year’s Halloween.
+Protect your bottles with a clear matte coat if you plan to use them for a long period, or again for next year’s Halloween.

 The bottle stoppers: